cmu-csd-phd/csd-blog/website/content/2026/stepwise-flow-grpo.md

 ## An Improved SDE: A Complementary Fix

 There is a separate issue with Flow-GRPO that we noticed while developing stepwise credit assignment.
 The final images produced by Flow-GRPO's SDE are visibly noisier than those produced by the deterministic flow ODE, especially when sampling with fewer denoising steps.
 This is somewhat surprising at first glance, because the Flow-GRPO SDE provably matches the marginals of the flow ODE.
-The catch is that marginal matching is a constraint on the distribution of \\(x\_{t}\\) at each timestep, not on how each individual sampling step is parameterized.
-Many SDEs satisfy the marginal constraint, and Flow-GRPO's particular one introduces more per-step noise than necessary.
-Since reward models are trained on clean images, this degrades the reward signal regardless of the credit assignment scheme.
+The catch is that marginal matching is a statement about the *distribution* of \\(x\_{t}\\) across many rollouts.
+It does not say anything about how clean any *individual* rollout looks.
+Flow-GRPO's particular SDE has enough noise injection at each step that single rollouts come out visibly degraded, even though the distribution across many rollouts matches the flow ODE.
+Since reward models are evaluated on individual images and were trained on clean ones, this degrades the reward signal regardless of the credit assignment scheme.
 So we replaced Flow-GRPO's SDE with a [DDIM](https://arxiv.org/abs/2010.02502)-inspired alternative.

 The new update rule interpolates between deterministic and stochastic sampling:

 \\[ x\_{t-\Delta t} = (1 - (t-\Delta t)) \hat{x}\_{0}(t) + \sqrt{(t-\Delta t)^{2} - \sigma\_{t}^{2}} \hat{x}\_{1} + \sigma\_{t} \epsilon \\]

-This formulation is designed around two properties.
-First, setting \\(\sigma\_{t} = 0\\) zeroes out the noise term and recovers the deterministic flow ODE exactly, so we can dial in the amount of stochasticity we want for RL training.
-Second, the noise injected at each step is calibrated to match the noise level that rectified flow assigns to that timestep, so intermediate samples stay on the trajectory the model was trained to denoise rather than drifting off it.
+The key design property is that setting \\(\sigma\_{t} = 0\\) zeroes out the noise term and recovers the deterministic flow ODE exactly, so we can dial in the amount of stochasticity we want for RL training.

 There is a tradeoff.
 Marginal matching to the flow ODE (the property that Flow-GRPO's SDE achieves exactly) only holds for our SDE in the Taylor limit of small \\(\sigma\_{t}\\).
 For the small \\(\sigma\_{t}\\) we use in practice, the approximation is tight enough that the SDE remains a useful training surrogate for the ODE sampler we use at inference.
 The paper gives the formal Taylor-limit argument and variance calculation.

+The noise schedule \\(\sigma\_{t}\\) itself is a free choice.
+We propose a particular schedule chosen to maximize the useful training signal across timesteps; see the paper for the form and the design rationale.

 <img style="width:75%; display:block; margin:auto;" src="./figure8-improved-sde.png" alt="Qualitative comparison of final images sampled with each SDE.
 Flow-GRPO's SDE produces visibly noisy results, while our DDIM-inspired SDE produces clean images while still injecting enough stochasticity for policy gradients.">

 **Figure 3.** Final images sampled with each SDE.
 Flow-GRPO's SDE produces visibly noisy results (middle column); our DDIM-inspired SDE produces clean images (right column) while still injecting enough stochasticity for policy gradients.

-We pick a noise schedule that anneals exploration to zero at the end of denoising and downweights exploration at the earliest steps, where small perturbations have the most influence on the final image.
-The two contributions, stepwise credit assignment and the improved SDE, are *complementary*: each helps on its own, and combining them does better than either alone.

 ## Experiments

-We trained Stable Diffusion 3.5-Medium with both methods using three reward models: [PickScore](https://arxiv.org/abs/2305.01569) (a lightweight CNN trained on human preferences), [ImageReward](https://arxiv.org/abs/2304.05977) (a larger transformer trained on human preferences), and [UnifiedReward-7B](https://arxiv.org/abs/2503.05236) (a 7B vision-language model that scores both prompt alignment and visual quality).
-Evaluation prompts come from two sources: the [GenEval](https://arxiv.org/abs/2310.11513) benchmark, which probes counting, attribute binding, and spatial relations, and the PickScore prompt set.
+We trained Stable Diffusion 3.5-Medium with both methods in four configurations: three reward models on [GenEval](https://arxiv.org/abs/2310.11513) prompts ([PickScore](https://arxiv.org/abs/2305.01569), a lightweight CNN trained on human preferences; [ImageReward](https://arxiv.org/abs/2304.05977), a larger transformer also trained on human preferences; and [UnifiedReward-7B](https://arxiv.org/abs/2503.05236), a 7B vision-language model that scores both prompt alignment and visual quality), plus PickScore on its own prompt set.

 ### Sample efficiency